SovietComrad/SkinPack/README.md

 Have both File Explorers open in a way in which you can DRAG the downloaded skinpack on top of the "skin_packs" file in the other Explorer.

-Step 8: CHECK THE "skin_packs" FILE TO CONFIRM THE SOVIET SKINPACK WE PROVIDED HAS BEEN TRANSFERRED.
+Step 8: CHECK THE "skin_packs" FILE TO CONFIRM THE COMMUNIST SKINPACK WE PROVIDED HAS BEEN TRANSFERRED.

 FINAL STEP: After you have done all of the above, load up Minecraft.
 # NOTE: If you personally edit skins to your liking (in a way that is allowed, and doesn't break rules listed below) you MUST RESTART MINECRAFT.
 New changes are not registered until Minecraft restarts.